Text Size Print

 Newly admitted students are assigned the appropriate advisor.
 The assignment of the advisor generally is not changed unless the student changes his/her degree program.
 Prior to registration, students are encouraged to consult with their academic advisor regarding course selection and sequence, career goals, and relevant academic policies.
 Although the academic advisor assists students with curriculum decisions and options, the student bears full responsibility for meeting graduation requirements.

-For admissions information please visit the Longwood University College of Graduate & Professional Studies website.
+For complete admissions information and forms, please visit the admissions pages of the College of Graduate & Professional Studies website.